 Many forms ask for input of words that will never be in a dictionary.
-A spellcheck for your name, email and postal address will give false positives.
+Checking spelling of your name, email and postal address will give false positives.
 As you type you’ll see a red wavy underline or hear your screen reader announce “spelling error …” for each unmatched word.
 In this post I’ll describe when and where to tweak this for a less jarring form-filling experience.

 Your browser checks spelling

 Browsers can behave differently on when they should check spelling (e.g. immediately or only on focus)https://caniuse.com/#feat=spellcheck-attribute